Kernel#load

 Key Differences from require

 Understanding when to use load versus require is important in Ruby development. require is designed for loading libraries and tracks dependencies, while load is for executing scripts where you want the code to run fresh each time.
+The choice comes down to intent: libraries get required once, scripts get loaded every time they are needed.

 Practical Examples